dotnet/docs-maui/docs/fundamentals/windows.md

 ```

 > [!IMPORTANT]
-> Ensure that your registration code specifies the `IWindowCreator` interface as well as its implementing type.
+> Ensure that your registration code specifies the `IWindowCreator` interface as well as its concrete type.

 Then, ensure that your `App` class doesn't set the `MainPage` property: